-All students who apply for financial aid are automatically considered for both the service scholarship and University grants.
+All students who apply for financial aid are automatically considered for both work study and university grants.

-Approximately four weeks after you submit your financial aid application, or together with your admissions decision, whichever is later.
+Approximately four weeks after you submit your financial aid application.

 Since all of our aid is need-based, we review student financial aid annually, taking into account changes in financial circumstances.
 Our goal is to ensure that the cost of the program is not a barrier to study.